Gentian yellow

 DefinitionThis section has been translated automatically.

 The yellow gentian belongs to the gentian family.
-The plant grows up to 1.40 m high.
-The flowers are yellow and bloom from June to August.
+The plant grows up to 1.40 m high, with finger-thick, hollow stems, elliptical leaves, yellow flowers and pointed conical capsule fruits up to 6 cm long with numerous seeds.
+It flowers from June to August.

 The quality of gentian root (Gentianae radix) is specified in the European Pharmacopoeia (Ph.
 Eur.).

-In addition to the rhizome, the roots (gentian root - Gentianae radix) are also used phytotherapeutically.
+In addition to the rootstock (rhizome), the roots, which can grow up to 1 m long (gentian root - Gentianae radix), are also used phytotherapeutically.

 HMPC monograph: Traditional use: loss of appetite, mild dyspeptic, gastrointestinal complaints